 Continued renewable energy development is anticipated in Oregon in the coming decades, particularly solar energy, wind energy, and associated transmission line development (see drivers for renewable energy development in ODOE's

-Developing these energy resources involves balancing issues related to natural resources, land use, environmental impacts, noise concerns, and cultural and archeological artifacts (among others) through processes at all levels of government – federal, state, and local.
+Developing these energy resources involves balancing issues related to natural resources, land use, environmental impacts, noise concerns, and cultural and archeological artifacts (among others) through processes at all levels of government – federal, tribal, state, and local.

 Renewable energy and transmission projects also have effects on military training areas in Oregon and adjoining states, and may have a potential future effect on necessary military uses to prepare for future threats.
 Potential effects could include radar interference from wind facilities; low-level flight obstructions from tall structures such as wind turbines; electromagnetic interference from high-voltage transmission lines; and glint and glare from solar photovoltaic arrays near airfields.
 Meanwhile, there are parts of the state that have substantial renewable energy resources and facility potential.
 Local governments have benefitted from increased tax base and local economic growth through renewable energy project development.

 This project collected information about locations for current and future renewable energy and transmission development, to build an understanding of the opportunities and constraints that come with specific locations.
 The state can now use the report

 and mapping tool

 to continue to support renewable energy growth and economic development.